-Form Reason for Adjustment How to Make an Adjustment Correcting previously submitted Payroll Tax Deposit (DE 88) Overpaid UI, ETT, SDI, and/or PIT on a DE 88 prior to filing your Quarterly Contribution Return and Report of Wages (DE 9) and Quarterly Contribution Return and Report of Wages (Continuation) (DE 9C).
-On the next DE 88 payment for the same calendar quarter, reduce the amount of taxes due by the amount of the overpayment.
-Do not show credits on the DE 88.
-Overpaid UI, ETT, SDI, and/or PIT on a DE 88 prior to filing DE 9/DE 9C and you cannot reduce the overpayment on your next deposit within the quarter.
-Claim a refund on line J when you file your DE 9 at the end of the quarter.
-Over withheld PIT and DO NOT: DE 9 was filed.DE 9C was filed.
-Refund over withheld PIT to the employee.
-Form W-2 was issued to the employee.
-Change the California PIT withholding amount shown on the Form W-2.
-File a claim for refund with the EDD.
-The employee will receive a credit for the PIT overwithholdings when filing a California state income tax return with the Franchise Tax Board (FTB).
-Underpaid UI, ETT, SDI, and/or PIT prior to filing your DE 9/DE 9C.
-Submit a DE 88 for the additional amount due, including penalty and interest.
+Type of Adjustment How to Make Adjustment Overpaid UI, ETT, SDI, or PIT on a DE 88 prior to filing your Quarterly Contribution Return and Report of Wages (DE 9) for the On the next DE 88 for the same calendar quarter, reduce the amount of taxes due by the amount of the overpayment.
+Do not show credits (negative amounts) on the DE 88. quarter.
+If you cannot reduce the overpayment on your next deposit within the quarter, claim the amount overpaid in the Total Taxes Due or Overpaid field of your DE 9 when you file your return for the quarter.
+Underpaid UI, ETT, SDI, or PIT prior to filing your DE 9 for the quarter.
+Submit a DE 88 to pay the amount due, including penalty and interest.
+For current interest rates visit Interest Rate on Overdue Taxes (edd.ca.gov/en/Payroll_Taxes/Interest_Rate).
 Indicate the payroll date on the DE 88.
-Underpaid UI, ETT, SDI, and/or PIT and your DE 9/DE 9C was filed .
-Submit a DE 88 for the additional amount due for the quarter, including any penalty and interest, or when you receive a Statement of Account (DE 2176) in the mail, pay the balance due.
-Allocated the wrong amounts to specific funds on a DE 88.
-Do not adjust.
-The EDD will make the necessary adjustments at the end of the quarter when your DE 9 is filed.
+The penalty amount is 15% of the portion of the payment that is late.
+Allocated the wrong amounts to specific funds on a DE 88 prior to filing the DE 9 for the quarter.
+Do Not Adjust: We will make the necessary adjustments at the end of the quarter when you file your DE 9.
+Underpaid UI, ETT, SDI, or PIT and your DE 9 was previously filed with correct information.
+Submit a DE 88 for the additional amount due for the quarter, including any penalty and interest, or pay the balance due when you receive a Statement of Account (DE 2176) in the mail.
+For current interest rates visit Interest Rate on Overdue Taxes (edd.ca.gov/en/Payroll_Taxes/Interest_Rate).
+The penalty amount is 15% of the portion of the payment that is late.